CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/advanced/service_updater_base.md

 | default_patten | The default pattern used if a source doesn't provide one (Default: *)|

 ## Class functions
 This is the list of all the functions that you can override in your updater.
-They are explain in order of important and the likelihood at which you will override them.
+They are explain in order of importance and the likelihood at which you will override them.

 Note: the updater are yours to define however you would like for your service, we have implemented the basics that work with our existing services **but** this does not mean you have to follow what's already defined.
 Override it! ie. [Safelist] (https://github.com/CybercentreCanada/assemblyline-service-safelist)